Muza-mil/Clustering/README.md

 For task 2 the workflows is as mentioned below:
 1. Run the `clustering2.py` file .Once that's gets done Dendogram png file will be available in TEMP_TEST folder.

+### Task 4
+`A .
+Computation of median absolute deviation (MAD)` \
+\
+For the computation of MAD:
+You are required to have cluster with medoid as an input which can be acquired by loading a dictionary named `medoid_cluster_dict.pkl` from the repo and yeild all the cluster with their medoids.

+*) Run the `MAD(cluster, medoid)` in `variance.py` to get median absolute value.

+`B .
+Computation of Bounding Box` \
+\
+For the computation of Bounding Box:
+You are required to have a cluster of compounds as an input with upper and lower bounds of each 300 dimentional compound vector in the cluster.

+*) Run the `get_bbox(cluster)` in `variance.py` to get a bounding box for relevant cluster.

+`C .
+Creating dictionary` \
+\
+For the creation of dictionary:
+Can be used to searching new query compound having information of bounding box and MAD for each specific cluster .

+*) Run the `compute_variance(medoid_list)` in `variance.py` to create a dictionary with `[key -> clusterID: value -> [Bounding box, MAD value]]`.

 ### Nice to know
 All the routines are well documented in case you want to see the work flow inside pipelines.